 Located in the ancestral homelands of the Dena'ina, Ahtna Dene, Alutiiq/Sugpiak, Chugachmiut and Eyak peoples, Alaska Native curriculum at UAA provides an in-depth perspective on contemporary Alaska Native societies, languages, cultures, history, politics, art, governments and corporations.

-Faculty, you are invited to participate in UAA's Fall 2023 Commencement and Graduate Degree Hooding ceremonies.
-Please RSVP by Dec.
-8.
+Faculty, you are invited to participate in UAA's Spring 2024 Commencement and Graduate Degree Hooding Ceremonies.
+Please RSVP by April 26.